tonylam0/tonylam0.github.io/src/markdown/workflow.md

 ##### To-do lists:

 As previously mentioned, I have my to-do lists in my terminal.
-I made a zsh function in my .zshrc file that allows me to access today’s or any of my to-do lists within one "td" command.
+I made a Zsh function in my .zshrc file that allows me to access today’s or any of my to-do lists within one "td" command.

 Here is the script:
 ```zsh